vyos/vyos-build/README.md

 # Important!

-This repository is for building the VyOS version 1.2.0 and above.
+This repository is for building the VyOS versions 1.2.x and above.

-For VyOS 1.1.x, use the build-iso repository.
+For VyOS 1.1, use the [build-iso](https://github.com/vyos/build-iso) repository.

 # What is VyOS